-The cover letter remains a stumbling point for many job seekers.
-As a professional resume writer, I include cover letters in all the levels of my resume options because I believe a cover letter is essential in almost every job search.
+Job-winning cover letters remain a stumbling point for many job seekers.
+As a professional resume writer, I include cover letters in all the levels of my resume packages because I believe a cover letter is essential in almost every job search.

 When do you need a cover letter?

 An easier question to answer is when don’t you need a cover letter?
-If you are dropping a resume off to the recipient or emailing it directly to the decision-maker, you might be able to drop the formal cover letter.
-However, in the case of emailing it to the decision-maker, you should still have a well-written note to the recipient about why you are qualified for the position.
+If you drop a resume off to the recipient or emailing it directly to the decision-maker, you might drop the formal cover letter.
+However, in the case of emailing it to the decision-maker, you need a well-written note to the recipient about why you are qualified for the position.

 What does the cover letter do for you?